javanhut/isobox/README.md

 - **Package Management**: Install Alpine Linux packages inside the environment
 - **Per-Directory**: Each project gets its own isolated environment
 - **Automatic Dependencies**: musl libc and SSL libraries installed automatically
+- **Multiple Shells**: Choose between bash, zsh, or sh as your default shell

 ## How It Works